AWS funding bursary course to support local data centre workforce

 Minister of Education and Skills Richard Bruton says the new programme is a testament to the country’s talent.

 “This partnership between IT Tallaght and Amazon Web Services is reflective of the kind of strong employer supported training that we are developing as part of the Government’s Action Plan for Education, which sets out our ambition to make Ireland’s education and training service the best in Europe by 2026,” says Bruton.

-“Data centres are a key driver of the digital economy and with more and more data moving to the cloud, they are increasing in their prevalence and importance.
-The ability to support data centre development is key to the promotion of Ireland as a destination for wider investment by international technology firms.”
+“Data Centers are a key driver of the digital economy and with more and more data moving to the cloud, they are increasing in their prevalence and importance.
+The ability to support data center development is key to the promotion of Ireland as a destination for wider investment by international technology firms.”